howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 Again, this is a pretty standard setup.
 You're rendering an `input` field where the user can type a search string.

-It's worth noting though that we'd like to start the search imperatively.
-In this component the user clicks the "search" button to start a new search.
+It's worth noting that this time we'd like to start the search imperatively.
+Instead of the `useQuery` hook starting the search immediately while the user is typing, we'd like to only start searching once the user clicks the "search" button.

 For now the `search` handler and `links` array are also empty stubs, but we'll be replacing them in a later step.